The following are the most common questions asked concerning roof repair, replacement, and storm damage:

 1. What types of roofs do you install?

-Composition shingles, metal roofs, TPO, EPDM, Modified Bitumen, Elastomeric Acrylic Coatings
+Composition shingles, metal roofs, tile, TPO, EPDM, Modified Bitumen, Elastomeric Acrylic Coatings

 2. Am I required to make a partial payment before the roofing project commences?